meshashank-b/go-errors/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the GPL-3.0 License.